According to the principle of territoriality, taxes on salaries are due in Lebanon if one of the following conditions is met:

 Tax on capital gains and investment income

-A new Law no.64 dated 26 October 2017 introduced new tax measures related to the capital gains on disposal of real estate (not other types of fixed assets) that is taxed at 15% instead of 10% (N/A for individuals up to two principal residency and if owned more than 12 years.
+A new Law no. 64, dated 26 October 2017, introduced new tax measures related to the capital gains on disposal of real estate (not other types of fixed assets) that is taxed at 15% instead of 10% (not applicable for individuals up to two principal residencies and if owned more than 12 years).

 Tax on interest